matkoniecz/UnNetHackPlus/Dumping-grounds.md

 Engraving	+7 Magicbane.
 Do you want to kill monsters, or do you want to fool around?
 Engraving	--More--
 Engraving	/join #nethack
-Engraving	1/0
-Engraving	1337
-Engraving	2, 12, 1112, 3112, 132112, 1113122112, ...
-Engraving	3ngr@\/r \/\/u$ }{3@r 3|\|d }{e 1eft $u/\/\ 133tsp3@k!!!!1111!!!oneoneone
 Engraving	4, 8, 15, 16, 23, 42
 Engraving	666 420 Tongue Kiss Your Father
 Engraving	<-- Go that way!
-Engraving	A - cursed loadstone.
-Engraving	A horse is a horse of course...
-Engraving	Aaoooooooooooo!
-Werewolves of Yendor!
-Engraving	All work and no play makes Jack a dull boy Engraving	Allburrith
-Engraving	Always Be Closing!
 Engraving	At last... the amulet ^n my grasp..... hidden in the sec+et room on th! %3rd level...
 Engraving	Bark!
 Engraving	Beware the exploding cow!